andreaeverett/dsp/02-editors.md

 ###Q1.
 Terminal Editor

-What terminal editor will you use?
-How did you make your decision?
+**What terminal editor will you use?
+How did you make your decision?**

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+I am going to use vim.
+Since I’ve never used any of the three before and you say I need to have at least a basic competency in vim, I think it makes the most sense to focus on that one.
+Although it sounds more difficult than nano, it also sounds as if I can learn enough to do some basic things and then learn more later if it becomes clear that doing so would be useful.
+I completed the vim tutorial.

 --

 ###Q2.
 Graphical Editor

-What graphical editor will you use?
+**What graphical editor will you use?
 How did you make your decision?
 What are some interesting features of your editor?
 What are some useful keyboard shortcuts for your editor?
-How do you customize your editor?
+How do you customize your editor?**

 **What graphical editor will you use?
 How did you make your decision?**